 The National Curriculum for music aims to ensure that all children:

-Whilst in school, children have access to a varied programme, which allows them to discover areas of strength, as well as areas they might like to improve upon.
+Whilst in school, children have access to a varied programme including Charanga and wider opportunities, which allows them to discover areas of strength, as well as areas they might like to improve upon.
 The integral nature of music and the learner creates an enormously rich palette from which a child may access fundamental abilities such as: achievement, self-confidence, interaction with and awareness of others, and self-reflection.
 Music will also develop an understanding of culture and history, both in relation to children individually, as well as ethnicities from across the world.
 Children are able to enjoy music in as many ways as they choose – either as listener, creator or performer.
 They can dissect music and comprehend its parts.
 They can sing and feel a pulse.
-They have an understanding of how to further develop skills less known to them, should they ever develop an interest in their lives.
+They understand how to further develop skills less known to them, should they ever develop an interest in their lives.